Treat yourself to massages, body treatments, Nordic baths and other sensory delights.

 This outdoor sports centre is the perfect place to try a fatbike and to practise this sport with your family!
 The trails are essentially made for beginners who’ll be able to enjoy four trails on a flat to moderately inclined terrain, totalling almost 9 kilometres.
 A fleet of 14 bikes, including 2 child-size fatbikes, is available to rent on weekends.
 You can even reserve on line.

-At the Bromont National Cycling Center (CNCB), you can rent a fatbike and explore the 4 km of trails accessible to all.
+At the Bromont National Cycling Center (CNCB), you can explore the 4 km of trails accessible to all.
 After that, you can continue your ride in the network of the Parc des Sommets and go to Mount Oak which offers more than 15 km of easy and intermediate fatbike trails.

 At Mont-Bellevue, the trails reserved for fatbikes total a distance of 9 kilometres and are mostly for intermediate level riders.
 A friendly tip: Start out in the parking lot in front of the park’s secondary entrance, on Dunant Street, you’ll already be almost at the top of the mountain!
 You don't have your own fatbike?
 You can rent one at the location center at the ski resort of Mont-Bellevue,

-The Parc de la Gorge de Coaticook offers a total of 16.5 kilometres of fatbike trails, some exclusively reserved for this sport, while others are shared with snowshoe adepts.
-The trails vary from family and easy grades (11 km) to intermediate levels (5.5 km).
-Five fatbikes for adults are available for rentals.
+The Parc de la Gorge de Coaticook offers a total of 17 kilometres of fatbike trails, some exclusively reserved for this sport, while others are shared with snowshoe adepts.
+The trails vary from family and easy grades (11 km) to intermediate levels (6 km).
+Three fatbikes for adults are available for rentals.

 With over 25 kilometres of trails, the Parc National du Mont-Orford has the biggest fatbike network of trails of all levels in the region.
 About eight kilometres of these trails have been rated as easy; The others are classed either intermediate or difficult.
 You can rent equipment at Le Cerisier service centre.
 If you come with your family, 17-year-olds or younger can try a fatbike for free.
 Good to know: one of the trails (marked as difficult) links the National Park to the Mount Orford ski Station where you can also rent equipment.